 Panopto also makes it easy to configure custom mapping between roles in Canvas (such as TeacherEnrollment, TAEnrollment, DesignerEnrollment) and roles in Panopto (such as video Creator and Viewer).
 This ensures that Canvas users have the appropriate authorization within Panopto to record, upload, live broadcast, and watch videos.

-If your academic institution currently uses Canvas, and is looking for a video platform that integrates seamlessly and complements Canvas’ ease of use, contact us for a free trial of Panopto or request a demo today.
+If your academic institution currently uses Canvas, and is looking for a video platform that integrates seamlessly and complements Canvas’ ease of use, contact us to request a free trial today.